typealiased/mockingbird/Sources/Mockingbird.docc/Pages/Essentials/Mocking.md

 ### Mock Swift Classes

-Swift class mocks rely on subclassing the original type which comes with a few [known limitations](https://github.com/birdrides/mockingbird/wiki/Known-Limitations).
+Swift class mocks rely on subclassing the original type which comes with a few <doc:Known-Limitations>.
 When creating a Swift class mock, you must initialize the instance by calling `initialize(…)` with appropriate values.

 ```swift
 class Tree {